programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 >    - TABLE_OF_CONTENTS
 >    - TITLE

+What the `hathitrust-api` wrapper does is make the full metadata for a HT volume available as a Python object.
+Given a volume's identifier, we can request its metadata and then drill down into page-level information.
+The `htd:pfeat` *list* is associated with each page in a volume and in theory contains all features that apply to that page.

-In practice, there a quite a few more features that regularly appear.
-The one we will be working with is called IMAGE_ON_PAGE and it is more visual and less structural than those shown above.
+In practice, there a quite a few more feature tags than the eight listed above.
+The one we will be working with is called IMAGE_ON_PAGE and is more abstractly visual than structural tags such as CHAPTER_START.
 Note that the `htd:pfeat` array may either not exist or be empty for a given page.
-This makes it important to write Python code that is free of assumptions and handles the possibility of key errors (the error that happens when you try to access a non-existent field in an object or dictionary).
+This makes it important to write Python code that is free of assumptions and handles the possibility of key errors (which occur when you try to access a non-existent field in an object or dictionary).

 Tom Burton-West, a research librarian at the University of Michigan Library, works closely with HathiTrust and HTRC, HathiTrust's Research Center.
-Tom told me over email that HathiTrust is provided this information by Google, with whom they have worked closely since their (HT's) founding in 2008.
+Tom told me over email that HathiTrust is provided the `htd:pfeat` information by Google, with whom they have worked closely since HT's founding in 2008.
 A contact at Google gave Tom permission to share the following quote:

 > These tags are derived from a combination of heuristics, machine learning, and human tagging.

-A planned future lesson on filtering out false positives for the IMAGE_ON_PAGE feature will be good opportunity to explain these three sources in more detail.
-Roughly speaking, an example heuristic might be that the first page in the volume page sequence is almost always the FRONT_COVER.
+An example heuristic might be that the first element in the volume page sequence is almost always the FRONT_COVER.
 Machine learning could be used to train models to discriminate, say, between image data that is more typical of lines of prose in a Western script or of the lines in an engraving.
 Human tagging is the manual assignment of labels to images.
 The ability to view a volume's illustrations in the EEBO and ECCO databases is an example of human tagging.

 The use of "machine learning" by Google sounds somewhat mysterious.
-Until Google publicizes their methods, it is impossible to know the details.
-But reasonable inferences can be made about the amount of extra computing resources devoted to old public-domain book scans (probably very little!).
+Until Google publicizes their methods, it is impossible to know all the details.
+However, it's likely that the IMAGE_ON_PAGE tags were first proposed by detecting "Picture" blocks in the OCR output files (a process discussed below in the Internet Archive section).
+Further filtering may then be applied.

+# Internet Archive

+## API Access

+We connect to the Python API library using an Archive.org account email and password rather than API tokens.
+This is discussed in the [Quickstart Guide](https://internetarchive.readthedocs.io/en/latest/quickstart.html).
+If you do not have an account, [register](https://archive.org/account/login.createaccount.php) for your "Virtual Library Card."

+In the first cell of the `internetarchive.ipynb` notebook, enter your credentials as directed.
+Run the cell to authenticate to the API.

+## Visual Features

-In all likelihood, the IMAGE_ON_PAGE features are generated by looking for "Picture" blocks in the OCR XML files.
-This is good segue to Internet Archive, which does not currently release any page-level features (whether textual or visual/structural).
-Instead, Internet Archive makes a number of raw files from the digitization process available to users.
-The most imporant of these for our purposes is the Abbyy XML file.
-Abbyy is a Russian company that dominates the market in optical character recognition software.
-I am compiling data on the version of Abbyy FineReader used in OCR-ing nineteenth century medical texts held in IA.
-The most popular versions are 8, 9, and 11.
+Internet Archive does not currently release any page-level features (whether textual or visual/structural).
+Instead, it makes a number of raw files from the digitization process available to users.
+The most important of these for our purposes is the Abbyy XML file.
+Abbyy is a Russian company whose FineReader software dominates the OCR market.

 All recent versions of FineReader produce an [XML document](https://en.wikipedia.org/wiki/XML) that associates different "blocks" with each page in the scanned document.
 The most common type of block is `Text` but there are `Picture` blocks as well.
-Here is an example block taken from an IA Abbyy file.
-The top-left and bottom-right corners are enough to identify the rectangular block region, since it is oriented in the same direction as the page itself.
+Here is an example block taken from an IA Abbyy XML file.
+The top-left ("t" and "l") and bottom-right ("b" and "r") corners are enough to identify the rectangular block region.

 ```xml